 \section{Klein-Gordon wave equation}

 In this Section, we derive and analyze the Klein-Gordon wave equation within our relational framework.
-Working in the relativistic regime, we focus on the case where the contribution of the reference particle \( R \) to the total energy can be neglected, in order to avoid additional technical complications, which go beyond the scope of the present work.
-We thus obtain the effective wave equation governing the dynamics of the system \( S \) alone.
+We focus on the case where the contribution of the reference particle \( R \) to the total energy can be neglected, in order to avoid additional technical complications, which go beyond the scope of the present work.
+We thus obtain the effective equation governing the dynamics of the system \( S \) alone.

-Among the cases considered in this work, the Klein-Gordon equation presents additional challenges due to the second-order nature of its time derivative, which complicates both its interpretation and its derivation within the relational framework.
-When working with such equation, one possible route is to impose a constraint involving the squares of the energy operators.
-Unfortunaltely, this quadratic constraint does not allow one to isolate and derive the wave equation for the subsystem $S$ alone when both $R$ and $S$ are taken to be spin-$0$ relativistic particles.
-To this end, we instead adopt a constraint in which the energy operators are not squared, also considering that this form is more naturally aligned with the PaW formalism, where the global constraint (\ref{1}) arises as the simple sum of the subsystem energies, placing the global state $\ket{\Psi}$ in an eigenstate of the total energy.
-This choice makes it possible to extract the effective dynamics of $S$, at the cost of requiring two independent constraints to account for both the positive- and negative-energy solutions characteristic of the Klein-Gordon equation.

-In light of these considerations, we note that we are deviating—both conceptually and formally—from the Klein-Gordon treatment briefly outlined in Refs.~\cite{nostro3,librotommi}, where the reference $R$ is assumend to be non-relativistic and its energy was neglected despite adopting a quadratic constraint.
-Such a choice is replaced here by a coherent framework based on non-quadratic constraints and a relativistically consistent treatment of all components.
+Among the cases considered in this work, the Klein–Gordon equation presents additional challenges due to the second-order nature of its time derivative, which complicates both its interpretation and its formulation within the relational framework.
+In this context, one could consider constraints involving the squares of the energy operators.
+However, in the present work we instead adopt a constraint linear in the energy operators, as this choice is more directly aligned with the PaW construction, where the global constraint arises as the sum of the subsystem energies, placing the total state in an eigenstate of the total energy.
+Within this setting, the Klein–Gordon structure is recovered by introducing two independent constraints accounting for the positive- and negative-energy sectors.
+In light of these considerations, we note that we are deviating—both conceptually and formally—from the Klein-Gordon treatment briefly outlined in Refs.~\cite{nostro3,librotommi}, where the reference $R$ is assumend to be non-relativistic.

 We thus consider (c=1): $\hat{H}_R = \sqrt{\hat{P}^2_R + M^2}$ and $\hat{H}_S = \sqrt{\hat{P}^2_S + m^2}$.
 For $M \gg m, |p_k|\,\, \forall k$, we can write:

 Under this assumption, the reference \( R \) enters the energy constraint (to be introduced shortly) with a constant mass term \( M \), which can be neglected as it contributes only an unobservable global phase factor to the dynamics of the relative state of the system \( S \).
 Namely, we can consider the global state satisfying (\ref{2}) and: